Frequently Asked Questions

 Rainbow Trout (also called steelhead trout) — All Springhills trout are ethically raised on our small-scale farms near Hanover and Chatsworth.
 Their fresh taste comes from plenty of fresh water, low densities and other humane growing methods.

 Arctic char — We raise the mjaority of our Arctic char on our own farms.
-During Covid, we partnered with a likeminded fish farm in the Yukon called Icy Waters so that we could keep up with the demand!
-All our char is certified sustainable and fully traceable from fark to fork!
+All our fish is certified sustainable and fully traceable from fark to fork!

 Pickerel (also called walleye) — All Springhills pickerel is wild-caught by independently owned fishermen and women in Lake Erie.
 It comes from a fishery that is internationally recognized as sustainable by the Marine Stewardship Council.

 Barramundi (also called Australian sea bass) — Springhills barramundi is raised at an indoor tropical farm near London, Ontario called Sandplains Aquaculture.
 We like visiting them in the winter because the entire farm is 29 degrees Celsius!

 The only way it could be fresher is if you fished it out of the tanks yourself!
 Because we’re a smaller operation, we are able to bring the fish live to the plant and humanely harvest, fillet and freeze in the same day — often within 6 hours!
 This ensures you’re getting the freshest product possible, and it’s why we say it has been ‘frozen at peak freshness’.

 What does raising fish ethically and humanely mean?

 At Springhills, we try our hardest to make sure our fish are happy and healthy every day of their lives.